Failure to diagnose may not seem like a big deal. But you’d be surprised…

 What is the difference between a misdiagnosis and failure to diagnose?

-Many people often categorize the two together, but they are different.
-A misdiagnosis is when a doctor thinks one thing is happening and diagnoses you with it when in all actuality you have a completely different condition.
+Many people often categorize the two together, but they’re different.
+A misdiagnosis is when a doctor diagnoses you with something, but you have a completely different condition.
 Failure to diagnose is when a provider does not diagnose you at all.

 How much compensation can I expect?